mperignon/2016-04-12-USGS/lessons/python/05-WebServices.md

 CParserError: Error tokenizing data.
 C error: Expected 1 fields in line 12, saw 2
 ~~~

 Pandas is unhappy and cannot load our file.
 The parser, a script responsible for converting the text in the file into a data structure inside Python, expects one line of column titles and then data with the same number of columns.
 Open the URL in a separate tab in your web browser and examine the file.
-The header is making it appear like the number of columns is charging part way through the file.
+The long header is making it appear like the number of columns is charging part way through the file.
+We need to remove the header so the file can import correctly.

 The most widely used libraries in Python are very well documented.
-The help file for the specific function we are trying to use will contain information about the options that might let us read the file while ignoring the header:
+The help file for the specific function we are using will contain information about the options it has for importing a file:

 ~~~ {.python}